 Eating just 1 product laced with it can cause itchiness, hives, swelling, eczema, sneezing, asthma, abdominal pain, drop in blood pressure, diarrhea, cardiac arrest and anaphylaxis.
 Learn why peanuts are a priority food allergen.

-We saw 10 products that contained undeclared wheat and gluten this year.
+43 products that containing undeclared wheat.
 Those with gluten sensitivities are especially at risk of cosuming foods laced with gluten.

 Exposure to it can lead to breathing difficulties, nausea, hives, bloated stomach, and an inability to focus.
 In some people, anaphylaxis, a life-threatening allergic response, can occur.

 Learn why wheat and triticale are priority food allergens.

 43 undeclared milk and dairy products recalled.
 Young children and even adults are at risk of getting exposed to these products.
 Signs and symptoms of milk allergy range from mild to severe and can include wheezing, vomiting, hives and digestive problems.

 Milk allergy can also cause anaphylaxis — a severe, life-threatening reaction.
 Learn why milk is a priority allergen

 13 products with undeclared soy.
 Often, soy allergy starts in infancy with reaction to soy-based infant formula.
 Although most children outgrow soy allergy, some carry the allergy into adulthood.